l30nard0/mif/doc/readme.txt

 on which the related PvD information is received through the RA.
 Each virtual interface is assigned a link-local IPv6 address (fe80::/64) and one or more addresses derived from Prefix Information options if present in the received RA.
-Besides the IP addresses, MIF-pvdman configures the routing tables and DNS records within the namespace.
+Besides the IP addresses, PvD-manager configures the routing tables and DNS records within the namespace.
 By default, a link-local and default route via the RA-announcing router are added to the routing table, regardless of the routing information received in RA.
 Additional routing information is configured if Route Information options are received in RA.
-Finally, for each RDNSS and DNSSL option received in RA, MIF-pvdman creates a record in /etc/netns/NETNS_NAME/resolv.conf, where NETNS_NAME is a name of the network namespace associated with the PvD.
+Finally, for each RDNSS and DNSSL option received in RA, PvD-manager creates a record in /etc/netns/NETNS_NAME/resolv.conf, where NETNS_NAME is a name of the network namespace associated with the PvD.